theo-staizen/stencil-workers/README.md

 1. Breaks during runtime when using `/loader`
     - Need to use `@chialab/esbuild-plugin-meta-url` to make it work
 2. Breaks during runtime when manually importing (`dist-custom-elements`)
-    - Tries to load files that do not exist
+    - Tries to load files that do not exist (see Stencil Bug#1)
     - Even with a copy plugin, could not get this to work correctly, because plugin has a bug